limagbz/data-mesh-yelp/infra/README.md

 only one instance of PostgreSQL for all the domains (with a database for each one).

 > [!IMPORTANT]
-> For more information about how the operational data is populated for each domain, go to
+> For more information about how the operational data is populated for each domain, you can see the table
+> definitions on [scripts/sql](../scripts/sql/) folder and how the data is inserted on
 > [Notebook: Generate Operational Data](../scripts/generate-operational-data.ipynb).

 <p float="left" align="center">